Chinelonweke/Alt-school-project/README.md

 I tested my code via two methods.
 The first method was creating a .ipynb file so as to the both the expense, expense database ad main.py codes to confirm the code is runing with no error.
 For the second method, i used 'python main.py' which I ran on the main.py file via vscode terminal.

-After confirming my code is running, i the commited my project to my github repository.
+After confirming my code is running, i then commited and synched my project to my github repository.

 ## Clone the Repository: